amandavarella/ApiTestFramework/README.md

 	`!!!
 Test should be successful !!!`

-# STEP 7 : Build Post request
+# Step 7 : Build Post request

 1. Add following method to `configClient.rb`